hemmendinger/analysistools/workflows.md

 Use the parameter: nthreads=NUM
 ### Read only a subset of columns for speed.
 Pass them as an argument:
 columns=['one', 'three']

+# Design
+## Operating on a slice of dataframe (Expand on this and write about resetting indexes)
+Do not slice/filter a dataframe and then try to assign new data to it using regular methods.
+For example, you filter out rows based on a date column for dates before a certain date.

 # Development Tools
 ## Automatically load environment variables
 pipenv will automatically load variables defined in a .env file